-However, while LA’ indicates something that is far from the person who is speaking and more approximate, LI’ also indicates something that is far from the individual who is speaking BUT with less approximation, in short, LI’ is more‘accurate than LA’
+However, whereas là indicates something that is far from the person who is speaking and more approximate, lì indicates something that is far from the individual who is speaking BUT with less approximation.

-Also, lì and là appear in spoken Italian together with the pronoun QUELLO meaning ‘that one over there’.
+Lì and là often appear in spoken Italian together with the pronoun quello meaning ‘that one over there’.

-Chi è quello là ?
-Who is that one there?
+- Chi è quello là ? – Who is that one over there?

-là dentro, là fuori, là sotto (in, out, up)
+là dentro, là fuori, là sotto – in, out

-QUI and QUA both means here (in this place), and they follow the same rule the applies for lì and là.
+Both qui and qua means here (in this place), and follow the same rule that applies for lì and là.

-QUI indicates something close to the person that is speaking and is more accurate than QUA.
+Qui indicates something close to the person that is speaking and is more accurate and specific than qua.

 Qui si mangia bene, I am probably referring to my place, my house (thus a smaller or more specific place)

 Qua si mangia bene , I am probably referring to my city or country (thus a wider or more general place)